18 Gu3 蠱

 Line 1, in the initial phase of hexagram Gu, isn't at a position right to it, signifying that it can’t act righteously because it is affected by preceding bad habits or practices, but they have not yet firmly rooted.

-Commentary on the image: (Line 1 ought) to remove the father’s Gu (bad and evil things), signifying (it is) inherited from the deceased father.
+Commentary on the image: Line 1 shouldn't scruple to remove (to set right) the father’s Gu (bad and evil things), signifying what it inherits is from the deceased father.

 The 2nd line

-Text: (The subject ought) to remove the mother’s Gu (bad and evil things), (which) doesn't permit persistence.
+The subject involves removing (setting right) the mother’s Gu (bad and evil things), which does not permit persistence.

 The long-bred evils of the mother can be taken for that which can't be corrected drastically, like that of the father.
 Drastic action might reverse the outcome so that the result would be even worse.
 Severe action should not be undertaken where tender treatment (or discretion) is required.

-Commentary on the image: (Line 2 is able) to remove the mother’s Gu (bad and evil things), (which is due to its) attaining the principle of moderation.
+Commentary on the image: Line 2 is capable of removing (setting right) the mother’s Gu (bad and evil things), which is due to its attaining the principle of moderation.

 Line 2 is masculine and capable of carrying out the job; however line 2 isn't at the right position, it must act moderately and resist persistence, like the line at the middle position of a trigram possessing the principle of moderation.

-Enlightenment through nine three: do the job in a moderate manner.
+Enlightenment through nine two: do the job in a moderate manner.
 Correction involves a person who holds power.
 This suggests that the one correcting should not do it forcibly, but moderately.
 It might backfire and make things even worse if he persists out of desperation.
-While this line is activated, changing to feminine and acting righteously in a tender way, the hexagram appears in the form of Gen (52), to keep still, signifying to move and stop according to what is appropriate, i.e. to act at the right time.
+When this line is activated changing to feminine and then then acts righteously in a tender way, the hexagram appears in the form of Gen (52), to keep still, signifying to move and stop according to what is appropriate, i.e. to act at the right time.

 The 3rd line

-Text: (The subject is eager) to remove the father’s Gu (bad and evil things); this somewhat has (cause to) regret, (but there will be) no great fault (or calamity).
+The subject is eager to remove (to set right) the father’s Gu (bad and evil things).
+This somewhat has cause to regret, but there will be no great fault (or calamity).